 Elafonisos regionally belongs to mainland Greece, Peloponnese.
 But how do you get there?
 There is only one way: you need to take the 10-minute ferry from Pounta, the small port close to Neapolis Laconia, southern Peloponnese (320 km from Athens).

 The ferries operate almost every half an hour, all year round.
-There are ferries that carry only passengers and ferries that carry both passengers and vehicles.
+Some ferries carry only passengers and ferries carry both passengers and vehicles.

 Kythira to Elafonisos